 District managers have to possess the ability to analyze financial reports and make decisions based on the information.
 Thanks to automated reports, you can determine which campaigns are doing well and which items need a little help.
 You can see the differences in store trends and look for opportunities to have your managers increase sales.

-The best district managers are data-driven and understand metrics like sell-through rate, sales per square foot, and gross and net profit.
+The best district managers are data-driven.
+They understand metrics like sell-through rate, sales per square foot, and gross and net profit.
 Having the right tech in places means you can make more insightful recommendations that make a real difference to the bottom line.

 When working in retail, anything can happen — theft, a disgruntled manager, frustrated customers waiting in line — and the best district managers know how to always be prepared for the unexpected.
 The ability to evaluate and assess each situation and make a decision in the best interest of the business and team is crucial to the success of your stores.